ajjaic/til/devops.markdown

+# Network Bridges
+A network bridge is like a virtual switch that is created on a host.
+One of their uses is to enable VM's and containers to have access to the network and to the wider internet.
+There are 2 main types of bridges,

+* Host Bridge
+  > The containers/VMs are directly connected to the host network and appear
+    and behave as other physical machines on your network.
+In other words the host and containers/VMs are on the same network.
+* NAT Bridge
+  > In this case, the host and containers/VMs are on different networks.
+And
+    network of the containers/VMs is private.
+So if the containers/VMs need access to nodes outside the host, they will have to communicate via the host.

 # SSH into docker containers with Public Key

 To `SSH` into docker containers, an ssh server must be running on the container.